-- 3.5.1.4 Reasons why it might be considered not possible and appropriate to secure private rented accommodation may include but are not restricted to the following: - The household require an adapted home - The household require accommodation of a type or size that is not available locally - 3.5.1.5 Subject to the above provisions the following may be included in the Statutorily Homeless category: - People fleeing domestic abuse living in refuges in Devon (including those who have escaped domestic abuse from outside Devon), or other temporary accommodation4, - People fleeing domestic abuse from another part of the country who would be at risk in the area(s) where they have a local connection - 3.5.1.6 Households who are assessed by a Devon Local Authority as being homeless, in priority need and unintentionally homeless (under Part VII of The Housing Act 1996, as amended by the Homelessness Act 2002) will have their applications placed in Band B, where the applicant or a resident member of their household who might reasonably be expected to reside with them satisfies one of the following categories: - (i) s/he is serving in the regular forces and is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service, - (ii) s/he formerly served in the regular forces, - (iii) s/he has recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner who has served in the regular forces and whose death was attributable (wholly or partly) to that service, or - (iv) s/he is serving or has served in the reserve forces and is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service.
+- 3.5.1.4 Reasons why it might be considered not possible and appropriate to secure private rented accommodation may include but are not restricted to the following: - The household require an adapted home - The household require accommodation of a type or size that is not available locally - 3.5.1.5 Subject to the above provisions the following may be included in the Statutorily Homeless category: - People fleeing domestic abuse living in refuges in Devon (including those who have escaped domestic abuse from outside Devon), or other temporary accommodation4, - The Devon Local Authority is satisfied that the person is fleeing domestic abuse from another part of the country. - 3.5.1.6 Households who are assessed by a Devon Local Authority as being homeless, in priority need and unintentionally homeless (under Part VII of The Housing Act 1996, as amended by the Homelessness Act 2002) will have their applications placed in Band B, where the applicant or a resident member of their household who might reasonably be expected to reside with them satisfies one of the following categories: - s/he is serving in the regular forces and is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service, - (ii) s/he formerly served in the regular forces, - (iii) s/he has recently ceased, or will cease to be entitled, to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner who has served in the regular forces and whose death was attributable (wholly or partly) to that service, or - (iv) s/he is serving or has served in the reserve forces and is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to the person's service.